AdamLearns/StreamTitler/README.md

 3. **YouTube panel**: Add extra title tags (appended to the base title), description, video tags, schedule time, and privacy.
 Click **Create YouTube Stream** — this creates the broadcast and opens the YouTube live chat in a pop-out Chrome window

 All settings are saved to `settings.json` and restored the next time you open the app.

+## Running on my network

+I tried running this from my mini PC, but having an `http` origin meant copying text to the clipboard wouldn't work.
+Instead, I run it from Docker.
+To keep this up-to-date (assuming I have the environment set up already):

+- `git pull`
+- `docker compose up --detach --build`